Last updated: January 3, 2008

 Marla was raised in Anaheim, California and trained in the Los Angelos area in a variety of disciplines and teachers including jazz with Joe Tremain, ballet with Stanley Holden and ethnic dance at Orange Coast Community College.

-She is in her sixth season on staff with ArtisTree's Dance Branch sharing the richness of her California training and teaching experiences.
+She joined the staff of ArtisTree's Dance Branch in 2003 sharing the richness of her California training and teaching experiences.

-She, her husband, Henry, Director of Christian Education for Our Redeemer Lutheran Church in Hutchinson, and their son have lived in Hutchinson, Kansas for ten years.
+She, her husband, Henry, Director of Christian Education for Our Redeemer Lutheran Church in Hutchinson, and their son have lived in Hutchinson, Kansas since 1999.

-Marla is also owner of Necessities, Past, Present & Future, a popular outdoor and indoor antique shop in Hutchinson's antique district.
+Marla is also owner of Necessities, Past, Present & Future, a popular outdoor and indoor antique shop in Hutchinson's antique district & Voila! a vintage boutique housed in the Parkside Building adjacent to ArtisTree.

 When she's not at home, in her shop, on ArtisTree's dance floor or the stage of a local theatre, she can be found reading a good book, at the movies, antique-ing or shopping.